2017-2019 | Editorial, Identity, Motion, Projects, UX/UI/web

 When designing the visual user interface I paid special attention to colour schemes, transitions and animations to help the users get the most important elements on the pages and find their way through.
 The main landing pages were especially refined with video backgrounds and smashing typographic hierarchy.

-The web platform was launched in July 2017 and since then dozens of original stories have been published, gathering a growing community of hundreds of european researchers and attracting thousands of future-enthusiasts from all around the world.
+The web platform was launched in July 2017 and since then dozens of original stories have been published, gathering a growing community of hundreds of european researchers and attracting tens of thousands of future-enthusiasts from all around the world.